gvwilson/12-design/README.md

 <a href="#bicycle">Figure 6</a> is a De Rosa SK Pininfarina bicycle.
 It is not a work of art, but it *was* carefully designed, and as a result it can be analyzed and appreciated esthetically.
-Rules like the ones in this paper and in longer works like [Budgen2020] may one day help us create data analyses that also deserve to be called "beautiful".
+Tips like the ones in this paper and in longer works like [Budgen2020] may one day help us create data analyses that also deserve to be called "beautiful".